mjfos2r/ltu-ncov/docs/src/reference/customizing-visualization.rst

    files:
      colors: "my_profiles/<name>/colors.tsv"

-to your ``builds.yaml`` file.
+to your workflow config file.

 Changing the dataset description
 --------------------------------

-The dataset description, which appears below the visualizations, is read from a file which is specified in ``builds.yaml``.
+The dataset description, which appears below the visualizations, is read from a file which is specified in the workflow config file.
 Per-build description can be set by specifying them in the build.

 .. code:: yaml